PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 Workflows in PlaidCloud can be executed as a combination of serial steps and parallel operations.
 To set a group of steps to run in parallel, place the steps in a group within the workflow hierarchy.
 Right click on the group folder and select the **Execute in Parallel** option.
 This will allow all the steps in the group to trigger simultaneously and execute in parallel.
-Once all steps in the group complete, the next set step in the workflow after the group will activate.
+Once all steps in the group complete, the next step or group in the workflow after the group will activate.

 Running One Step
 ----------------------